bmolnar91/workbook/module_oop.md

 #### What are Nullable Types in C#?
+WIP

+A nullable value type `T?` represents all values of its underlying value type `T` and an additional `null` value.

+Any nullable value type is an instance of the generic `System.Nullable<T>` structure.
+You can refer to a nullable value type with an underlying type `T` in any of the following interchangeable forms: `Nullable<T>` or `T?`.

+You typically use a nullable value type when you need to represent the undefined value of an underlying value type.
+For example, a Boolean, or `bool`, variable can only be either `true` or `false`.
+However, in some applications a variable value can be undefined or missing.
+For example, a database field may contain `true` or `false`, or it may contain no value at all, that is, `NULL`.
+You can use the `bool?` type in that scenario.

+Use the null-coalescing (`??`) operator to assign a nullable type to a non-nullable type.
+You always can use the following read-only properties to examine and get a value of a nullable value type variable:
+* `Nullable<T>.HasValue` indicates whether an instance of a nullable value type has a value of its underlying type.
+* `Nullable<T>.Valu`e gets the value of an underlying type if `HasValue` is `true`.
+If `HasValue` is `false`, the `Value` property throws an `InvalidOperationException`.

+//Nullable types in C# are similar to Optionals in Java.//

 #### Conceptually, what is the difference between early-binding and late-binding?
+WIP

+In late binding, the compiler does not know about what kind of object it is and what are the methods or properties it holds, here the objects are dynamic objects.
+The type of the object is decided on the basis of the data it holds on the right-hand side during run-time.
+Basically, late binding is achieved by using `virtual` methods.
+Late binding is slower than early binding because it requires lookups at run-time.

 #### What is delegate, event, callback, multicast delegate?
+WIP

+Delegate:
+  * Delegates are used to pass methods as arguments to other methods.
+  * A delegate is a type that represents references to methods with a particular parameter list and return type.
+When you instantiate a delegate, you can associate its instance with any method with a compatible signature and return type.
+You can invoke (or call) the method through the delegate instance.
+  * Both anonymous methods and lambda expressions (in certain contexts) are compiled to delegate types.
+  * There are 3 types of delegates:
+    1. Single delegate:
+      Used to invoke a single method.
+    2. Multicast delegate:
+      Used to invoke multiple methods.
+The delegate instance can do multicasting (adding a new method on existing delegate instance). `+` and `–` operators can be used to add or remove a method from a delegate instance.
+All methods will invoke in sequence as they are assigned.
+    3. Generic delegate:
+      Not require to define the delegate instance in order to invoke the methods.
+      There are 3 types of generic delegates:
+      - ***Func***:
+        `Func<T, TResult>` etc. encapsulates a method that has *0 or more parameters* (1 in this case) and *returns a value of `TResult`*
+      - **Action**:
+        `Action<T>` etc. encapsulates a method that has *0 or more parameters* (1 in this case) and *does not return a value*.
+      - **Predicate**:
+        `Predicate<T>` represents the method that defines a set of criteria and determines whether the specified object meets those criteria. `T` is the type of the object to compare. *It returns a Boolean*.

+Event:
+  Events enable a class or object to notify other classes or objects when something of interest occurs.
+The class that sends (or raises) the event is called the *publisher* and the classes that receive (or handle) the event are called *subscribers*.

+  Events have the following properties:
+  * The publisher determines when an event is *raised*; the subscribers determine what action is taken in *response* to the event.
+  * An event can have multiple subscribers.
+A subscriber can handle multiple events from multiple publishers.
+  * Events that have no subscribers are never raised.
+  * Events are typically used to signal user actions such as button clicks or menu selections in graphical user interfaces.
+  * When an event has multiple subscribers, the event handlers are invoked synchronously when an event is raised.
+(Events can also be invoked asynchronously).
+  * In the .NET class library, events are based on the `EventHandler` delegate and the `EventArgs` base class.

+Callback:
+  In computer programming, a callback is executable code that is passed as an argument to other code.
+  C# has delegates for that purpose.
+They are heavily used with events, as an event can automatically invoke a number of attached delegates (event handlers).

+//Event handlers are nothing more than methods that are invoked through delegates.//

 #### What is enum in C#?
 WIP